segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 done by your app.

 The user's location is only fetched once per session on iOS.
-If you need to force update the location in Amplitude, you can leverage the native method `updateLocation` (iOS only) as documented [here](https://amplitude.zendesk.com/hc/en-us/articles/115002278527#location-tracking).
+If you need to force update the location in Amplitude, you can use the native method `updateLocation` (iOS only) as documented [here](https://amplitude.zendesk.com/hc/en-us/articles/115002278527#location-tracking).
 Also note that calling `enableLocationListening` on the iOS SDK forces the SDK